Why the WHO is Launching Self-Care Guidelines

 The Sustainable Development Goals give the public health community the platform and the political mandate not just to improve health outcomes but to transform health systems.
 Increased autonomy can lead to people voicing their needs and making choices with regards to their healthcare, and not simply accepting the healthcare that providers decide they need.

 WHO is committed to supporting greater autonomy to promote health and well-being.
 WHO’s first consolidated normative guidance on self-care interventions shifts its approach to healthcare from a primarily biomedical perspective to a more person-focused approach, initially in relation to sexuality and reproduction with evidence-based recommendations on interventions for maternal health, contraception, cervical cancer, fertility and STIs, including HIV and safe abortion.
 For countries and individuals worldwide, this shift can move the public health community from a disease prevention perspective to promoting a holistic approach to health and well-being.

-This article appears in PSI’s Impact magazine, released in tandem with Women Deliver 2019, as part of an ongoing conversation about putting #PowerInHerHands.
+This article appeared in PSI’s Impact magazine, released in tandem with Women Deliver 2019, as part of an ongoing conversation about putting #PowerInHerHands.

 Banner Image: © Unitaid / Eric Gauss